mathurinm/celer/_sources/index.rst.txt

 Celer
 ======

+Celer is a library exposing many scikit-learn like sparse models missing from scikit-learn.
-This is a library to run the Constraint Elimination for the Lasso with Extrapolated Residuals (Celer) algorithm [1].
+It estimates these models with the Constraint Elimination for the Lasso with Extrapolated Residuals (Celer) algorithm [1].
+The solvers used allow for solving large scale problems with millions of features, **up to 100 times faster than scikit-learn**.

 Currently, the package handles the following problems:

 - Lasso
 - weighted Lasso
-- Sparse Logistic regression
+- sparse Logistic regression
-- Group Lasso
+- weighted Group Lasso
 - Multitask Lasso.

 The estimators follow the scikit-learn API, come with automated parallel cross-validation, and support both sparse and dense data, with optionally feature centering, normalization, and unpenalized intercept fitting.
-The solvers used allow for solving large scale problems with millions of features, up to 100 times faster than scikit-learn.

 Install the released version